Housing Assistance Policy

 These grants are mandatory under the Housing Grants, Construction and Regeneration Act 1996 and are subject to a statutory test of resources (means test) required to establish whether the applicant is financially able to contribute towards the costs of the eligible scheme.

 Disabled Facilities Grants are awarded to enable applicants to have access to and around their homes, or to use essential facilities within the home to enable them to live safely and independently.
 Mandatory Disabled Facilities Grants can only be given for the purposes set out in the Act.
+Detailed guidance on what the council deems to be eligible works or not are set out in a separate document that is available to applicants or others upon request.
+This is maintained across the county as a common approach wherever possible.

 Ongoing maintenance and repair of adaptations and equipment provided under the grant will become the responsibility of the applicant or landlord as relevant.